File format: JSON

 1. Select a filedrop data source.

-3. Configure a courier for the location and name of the JSON file, and then for the name of an ingest query.
+2. Configure a courier for the location and name of the JSON file.

-4. Define a feed to associate the fields that were selected from the JSON file with semantic tags for customer profiles and interactions, as necessary.
+3. Define a feed to associate the fields in the JSON file with semantic tags for customer profiles and interactions, as necessary.

 Data sources

-Pull JSON files to Amperity using any filedrop data source:
+Pull JSON files to Amperity using any one of the following data sources:

 Recommendations